ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ### Trusted Auditors for HTTPS Clients {#privacy-trusted-auditors}

 Some HTTPS clients may choose to use a trusted auditor.
-This trust relationship leaks a large amount of information from the client to the auditor.
+This trust relationship exposes a large amount of information about the client to the auditor.
 In particular, it will identify the web sites that the client has visited to the auditor.
 Some clients may already share this information to a third party, for example, when using a server to synchronize browser history across devices in a server-visible way, or when doing DNS lookups through a trusted DNS resolver.
-For clients with such a relationship already established, sending SCTs to a trusted auditor run by the same organization does not appear to leak any additional information to the trusted third party.
+For clients with such a relationship already established, sending SCTs to a trusted auditor run by the same organization does not appear to expose any additional information to the trusted third party.

 Clients who wish to contact an auditor without associating their